IliaGamov/Youtube_Spotify_music_EDA/README.md

 # Youtube_Spotify_music_EDA
-Exploratory analysis for Spotify and Youtube music.
+This project represents descriptive analysis for more than 2000 youtube and spotify music artists.